neondatabase/website/content/docs/postgresql/postgres-version-policy.md

 ### Minor releases

-When the PostgreSQL Global Development Group releases a new minor version, Neon automatically updates your compute image to include it.
-We strive to make the new image available at the same time as the PostgreSQL release, but these minor version updates often occur a few days later than the official PostgreSQL release date.
-Neon's rollout of new minor versions is staged, one region at a time, like any new Neon compute release.
+In Neon, an instance of PostgreSQL runs on each compute.
+You may have multiple computes in your Neon project.
+When the PostgreSQL Global Development Group releases a new minor version, Neon automatically updates your computes to the new minor version.
+Typically, no user action is required for minor version updates.
+While we aim to make the new minor version available at the same time as the PostgreSQL release, these updates may occur a few days later than the official release date.

+Once a new minor version is available on Neon, it is applied the next time a compute restarts for any reason.

-Once the image has been made available in a region, all new computes will use the new version.
-Neon only supports the latest minor release of each major version.
-For example, when 16.4 is the latest minor release of of PostgreSQL version 16, it is no longer possible to start a compute with version 16.3.
-However, you will continue to use the old version until your compute is restarted (for any reason).
+Neon only supports the latest minor release for each major PostgreSQL version.
+For example, when 16.4 is the latest minor release of PostgreSQL version 16, it is no longer possible run a Neon compute with version 16.3.

-Neon automatically restarts computes that have not been restarted for other reasons after about a month.

-Skipping minor releases or downgrade to a previous minor release is not supported in Neon.
-As a managed Postgres service, Neon takes care of minor release upgrades for you automatically.
+Skipping minor releases or downgrading to a previous minor release is not supported in Neon.

 #### Manual actions after minor release upgrades

-If there are extra manual steps that need to be taken after a minor release upgrade, how does Neon handle them?

-As a managed service, Neon makes every effort to manage changes like this automatically and not burden users with maintenance tasks.
-However, some security fixes, for example, might require decisions that depend on the application or cannot be fully automated.
+As a managed service, Neon strives to manage all minor version updates automatically, minimizing the need for user intervention.
+However, certain updates, such as security fixes, may require decisions that depend on your application and cannot be fully automated.

-As a result, your action may be required from time to time.
-In this occurs, which is not too often, we'll let you know via appropriate communication channels to ensure that you are aware of any required actions.
+In such cases, your action may occasionally be required.
+When this occurs &#8212; which is infrequent &#8212; we will notify you through appropriate communication channels to ensure you are aware of any necessary steps.

 ### Major versions

-Neon currently supports PostgreSQL 14, 15, and 16, and we'll soon add support for PostgreSQL 17.
-In the future, Neon intends to **support the five latest major PostgreSQL versions, the same as the PostgreSQL community.**
+Neon currently supports PostgreSQL 14, 15, and 16, and we plan to support PostgreSQL 17 as soon as it is released.
+In the future, Neon intends to **support the five latest major PostgreSQL versions, in alignment with the official PostgreSQL version support policy.**

 ### Major version upgrades

-Each Neon project is bound to a particular PostgreSQL major version.
-Upgrading to a newer major version requires creating a new Neon project with the desired PostgreSQL version and migrating your data to the new project using one of the methods listed below.
+Each Neon project is tied to a specific PostgreSQL major version.
+Upgrading to a newer major version requires [creating a new Neon project](/docs/manage/projects#create-a-project) with the desired PostgreSQL version and migrating your data using one of the methods listed below.

 - **Large databases**